HildoBijl/stepwise/shared/skillTracking/setup/README.md

 ## Methods

-The result of a set-up is always a `SkillCombiner` object, because it combines various skills into a joint skill.
-This combiner object has various useful methods.
+The result of a set-up is always a `SkillSetup` object, because it describes how the skill is set up from various subskills.
+This set-up object has various useful methods.
 The most important ones are the following.

-- `getSkillList` returns all the skills used in the combiner, as an array.
+- `getSkillList` returns all the subskills used in the set-up, as an array.
 It may return `['addition', 'subtraction', 'multiplication']`.
 - `getSkillSet` is the same as `getSkillList` but then returns a set instead of an array.
 - `getPolynomialString` returns the polynomial that could calculate the success rate of the combined skill.
 For instance, `and('addition', 'multiplication', 'multiplication')` has as polynomial `addition * multiplication^2`.
 - `getPolynomialMatrix` returns the polynomial but then in matrix form.
 The index in the matrix denotes the power and the value is the constant coefficient.
 For instance, `and('addition', 'multiplication', 'multiplication')` has as polynomial matrix `[[0,0,0],[0,0,1]]`.
 Note that `matrix[1][2]` corresponds to a power `1` on addition (the first skill from the skill list and hence the first index) and a power `2` on multiplication.